cmaspi/extension/captchaDefeator/README.md

 ### Next Goal
 The next goal of this extension is to bypass the captcha on the second page, this would require CNN, if you want to build one on your own, you can refer my [pre-processing functions](https://github.com/cmaspi/extension/blob/main/initial_phase/total.py)

+### Features
+You can also just now press enter after entering your credentials to login unlike without this extension where you would have to drag your cursor to click on "sign in"